tkerby/flipperzero-firmware-wPlugins/catalog/README.md

     * **Flash** - start blinking the LED light and move to execution screen

 ### Number picker screen
+* **Header:** name of selected mode selected mode and unit.
-* **Header:** selected mode, options are max interval, min interval and duration.
-Header also includes unit, beats per minute or BPM for intervals and minutes for duration.
+    * Available modes are max interval, min interval and duration.
+    * Units: Beats per minute or BPM for intervals, minutes for duration.
 * **Number picker:** keyboard with buffer to choose a number in correct constrains.
 1 - 200 for intervals and 1-60 for duration.

 ### Execution screen

-### Configuration

-The following parameters can be configured:
-* `Max interval`: Starting cadence in beats per minute (BPM)
+* **Text:** showing current tempo of blinking in beats per minute.
-* `Min interval`: Target ending cadence in BPM
-* `Duration`: Time period (in minutes) over which the cadence gradually changes from max to min

-### Operation

-When running, all three LEDs (red, green, and blue) blink simultaneously, creating a white flash.
-The display shows the current BPM, which gradually decreases from max to min interval over the set duration.